alice-in-coderland/neurohackademy2022/introduction.md

-There once was a girl in Seattle who wanted to make brains rattle so she got on a plane forgot her name and started an epic brain battle
+There once was a girl in Seattle who wanted to make brains rattle she got on a plane forgot her name and started an epic brain battle